KeiGar/KeiGar.github.io/README.md

 # KeiGar.github.io
-This is repository is for building a site where I can practice web engineering.
+This repository is used to develop my homepage.